rocket-icon

 • Can effortlessly understand their roles in the company.

-• Employees have all the rights to use the resources of the company.
+• Employees have the right to use the resources of the company.

 • Employees can easily understand their role in the company and the work too.